Academic Standing Policy

 A student will be placed on academic probation at the end of any session in which his or her cumulative grade point average falls to below the limit.
 If the student’s following session and cum GPA falls below 2.0 (1.80 for freshman) the student will be suspended.
 If the student’s following session and cum are at 2.0 the student will return to Good Standing.
 Students will be limited to courses required by the major and not permitted to register in any additional courses without approval.

 Until a cumulative GPA of 2.00 (1.80 for freshman) is achieved, a student on probation must achieve a semester GPA of 2.00 (1.80 for freshman) or above in all subsequent sessions; failure to do so will result in suspension.
-Students in the Center for Adult Professional Studies who are notified of suspension may appeal to the Dean of the School of Leadership and Business.
+Students in the Professional Studies program who are notified of suspension may appeal to the Dean, School of Business and Professional Studies.

 Reapplication Procedure for Suspended Students